sjoerd-de-vries/SYNLABEL/README.md

 This repository contains the code for the SYNLABEL package.

-As presented in the paper: Generating the Ground Truth: Synthetic Data for Label Noise Research
+As presented in the paper: Generating the Ground Truth: Synthetic Data for Soft Label and Label Noise Research

 ## Installation